Capital Asset Pricing Model with Size Factor and Normalizing by Volatility Index: Background and Motivation

 Similarly, it is reasonable to model normalized equity premia as IID Gaussian:

 We did not do this in \cite{VIX}, but we complete this work in this article.
 For the original equity premia of benchmark $P_0$, we plot in \textsc{Figure}~\ref{fig:premia} the quantile-quantile plot and the autocorrelation function for $P_0$ and $|P_0|$.
 For the normalized equity premia $P_0/V$, we plot these in \textsc{Figure}~\ref{fig:npremia}.
 We see that division by VIX is needed to model equity premia as in~\eqref{eq:norm-premia}.
-Data for $P_0$ is taken from Kenneth French's data library: Top 10\% decile, January 1986--October 2024.
+Data for $P_0$ is taken from Kenneth French's data library: Top 10\% decile, January 1986--December 2025 (exactly 40 years and 480 months).
 For short-term rate $r$, we use the 3-month Treasury rate from Federal Reserve Economic Data: start of month data.
-Data and Python code is available on \texttt{Github} repository: \texttt{asarantsev/size-capm-vix}
+Data and Python code is available on \texttt{Github} repository: \texttt{asarantsev/size-capm-vix} see files \texttt{data.xlsx} and \texttt{equity-premia.py} We can see from \textsc{Figure}~\ref{fig:npremia} that it is reasonable to model $P_0/V$ as IID Gaussian.
+The same is true for $R_0/V$.

 The VIX itself is modeled by an autoregression of order 1 on the log scale, see \cite{VIX}: